Call of Duty: Black Ops II

 |Call of Duty: Black Ops II|

-The 9th game in the main COD series, introducing a non-linear campaign with multiple endings, improved multiplayer features, and new Zombies game modes.
+The ninth game in the main Call of Duty series which introduced a non-linear campaign with multiple endings, improved multiplayer features, and new Zombies gamemodes.

 | Unused Text|